sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 ### Sample scenario which highlights redistribution performed by fgNhgOrch during runtime scenarios:
 - Next-hop additions:

 ![](../../images/ecmp/nh_addition.png)

 - Next-hop withdrawal:

 ![](../../images/ecmp/nh_withdrawal.png)

 - Entire VM/Firewall set down:

 ![](../../images/ecmp/vm_set_down.png)

 - First next-hop addition in set:

 ![](../../images/ecmp/first_nh_addition.png)

+# 5 Warm boot support
+The following state is maintained for warm boot support and updated during regular runtime of fgNhgOrch:
+- State DB table FG_ROUTE_TABLE which maps the set of hash buckets to its associated next-hop member

+FG_ROUTE_TABLE is persisted via an updated fast-reboot script

+Warm boot requires special handling for fgNhgOrch since sequence of next-hop additions/modifictions lead to a non-deterministic state of fine grained membership indices in the ASIC, which we must recover in some way from persisted data.
+The saved mapping allows us to create ECMP groups identically during/after warm reboot.

+Warm boot works as follows:
+- Route addition gets pushed via the regular notification channel of APP DB
+- routeorch gets called for the route in APP_DB, which in turn calls fgNhgOrch
+- fgNhgOrch checks if this is a warm_boot scenario, if so, it queries FG_ROUTE_TABLE in state db and populates local structures of prefixes with special handling
+- If this is a prefix which requires special handling then further local structures are re-populated based on FG_ROUTE_TABLE and we create SAI ECMP groups and members based on mapping from FG_ROUTE_TABLE given that the next-hops are identical(we expect that this is the case since warm reboot should not cause a change in APP_DB routes during warm reboot)
+- If this is a non FG prefix then it continues to go through the regular routeorch processing
+- We receive config_db entries for FG_NHG* entries at some point and we update the local structure accordingly
+- BGP comes up and any delta configuration gets pushed for routes and these go through the regular routeorch/fine grained behavior as usual